-From diabetes to vitamin deficiencies to infections, a lot of different conditions can cause numbness, tingling or weakness in your feet or legs.
+From diabetes to vitamin deficiencies to infections, a lot of different conditions can cause numbness, tingling or muscle weakness in your feet or legs.
 A rare but serious cause could be Guillain-Barré syndrome (GBS).
 Jason Brown, MD, the chief medical officer of Banner Pharmacy Services, answered our questions about the syndrome.

 What is Guillain-Barré syndrome?

 GBS is a rare neurological disorder where your body’s immune system mistakenly attacks your nerves.
 It affects 3,000 to 6,000 people per year in the U.S and symptoms can range from mild to severe.
-People who have mild symptoms may notice feelings of tingling or weakness that last for a short time.
+People with Guillain Barré syndrome who have mild symptoms may notice feelings of tingling or weakness that last for a short time.
 Severe cases of GBS can cause paralysis.
 Most people recover from GBS, even if they have a severe case.

 GBS can affect anyone of any age, but it is most common in men and adults over age 50.